Yang Nandi: Reign

 Yang Maosou died in 318 and Nandi would take his throne.
 Upon ascending the throne, Nandi chose to split command over the state between him and his younger brother, Yang Jiantou (楊堅頭).
 Nandi became the Worthy King of the Left and based in Xiabian (下辯; northwest of present-day Cheng County, Gansu) while Jiantou became Worthy King of the Right and based in Hechi (河池, in modern Baoji, Shaanxi).

 In 322, Former Zhao invaded Chouchi.
 The Zhao emperor, Liu Yao, personally led the army to conquer him.
 Nandi brought his troops out to attack the invading army but was defeated, so he retreated back to his defenses.
-Many of the Di and Qiang tribes in Chouchi began to surrender to Liu Yao, and Liu had them relocated to Chang'an.
+Many of the Di and Qiang tribes in Chouchi began to surrender to Liu Yao, and Liu had them relocated to Chang'an, then capital of the Former Zhao.
 As Liu Yao marched into Chouchi, a plague struck his army and Liu Yao himself had caught a disease.
 Liu Yao wanted to retreat but was worried that Nandi would attack from behind.
 Instead, he sent an envoy in the form of Wang Guang (王獷) to negotiate with Nandi.
 After lengthy discussions regarding his position, Nandi was convinced by the envoy to become a vassal to Zhao.
 For his submission, Nandi was showered with new offices including that of the Prince of Wudu.

 Chouchi's vassalage would barely last a year, however.
 Capitalizing his victory over Chen An in Qinzhou in 323, Liu Yao invaded Former Liang and Chouchi to keep up with his momentum.
 Liang submitted to Zhao's authority leaving Chouchi the last of Zhao's western rivals.
-Nandi and Jiantou fled to Cheng Han through Hanzhong.
+Nandi and Jiantou fled to Cheng-Han through Hanzhong.
 The Zhao general Liu Hou (劉厚) pursued them and captured a number of their followers.
 Zhao occupied Chouchi and had Tian Song (田崧) to serve as the Inspector of Yizhou.
-Nandi surrendered to Cheng Han and even sent hostages but managed to bribe the Han general and nephew to the emperor Li Xiong, Li Zhi (李稚) to not send him to the Cheng capital, Chengdu.
+Nandi surrendered to Cheng-Han and even sent hostages but managed to bribe the Han general and nephew to the emperor Li Xiong, Li Zhi (李稚) to not send him to the Cheng capital, Chengdu.